January 6, 2009

 - A recent Associated Press poll found that in the past year, 17 percent of pet owners have had to consider cutting back on day care for their animals and 27 percent have seriously considered giving up their pet.

 - Tough times mean reduced benefits.
-A new survey by Watson Wyatt Worldwide Inc., found that 37 percent of companies either have raised or plan to raise plan to raise employee contributions to health-care premiums.
+A new survey by Watson Wyatt Worldwide Inc., found that 37 percent of companies either have raised or plan to raise employee contributions to health-care premiums.
 A dogs at work program is a free benefit that can improve morale in the face of other cuts.